LynneFlute/Flautissimo/index.md

     <img src="https://lynneflute.github.io/Flautissimo/imgs/romsey2022.jpg" style = "margin: 1em; border: 1px solid black; padding: 0" >
         </div>
  <p></p>
-<p>Flautissimo is a friendly and welcoming group of flute players of all ages who rehearse weekly on Fridays in term time at Toynbee School, Chandlers Ford SO53 2PL.
+<p>Flautissimo is a friendly and welcoming group of flute players of all ages.
+We rehearse weekly on Fridays in term time at Toynbee School, Chandlers Ford SO53 2PL.
 Members can also attend rehearsals via Zoom.</p>

 <p>Piccolissimo meets from 6-7pm and is for players from beginner to Grade 5 and 'returning' players who want to rediscover the fun of flute playing.  </p>